-Family mediation is a process whereby a neutral third party mediator acts to facilitate resolution of family law issues between parties through an informal and non-adversarial process to ultimately achieve a mutually acceptable agreement.
-Family mediation addresses all family matters of both married and unmarried persons.
+Family mediation is a process whereby a neutral third party mediator acts to facilitate resolution of the issues between the parties through an informal and non-adversarial process to ultimately achieve a mutually acceptable agreement.
+Family mediation addresses all family issues of both married and unmarried persons.
 Family mediation can address parental responsibility, property division, child support, alimony, time-sharing, visitation, parenting plans, and any other related issues to be resolved by the parties in a dissolution of marriage proceeding.
 Negotiations are primarily conducted between the parties.
 We highly recommend attendance of counsel, although it is not required.What if I Want to Settle with My Spouse without Mediation?

-The attorneys of Hertz • Sager have over 22 years of experience in negotiating and drafting marital settlement agreements for high-asset divorces and complex family issues.
+The attorneys at Hertz • Sager have over 30 years of experience in negotiating and drafting marital settlement agreements for high-asset divorces and complex family issues.
 Their quality of work, legal expertise, drafting skills, and negotiation strategies guarantee a well-drafted and comprehensive marital settlement agreement.
 Their excellent communication skills ensure not only that your needs will be addressed, but that you will be fully informed throughout the negotiation and/or mediation process.
 Contact us if you need assistance with drafting your marital settlement agreement.